India ITME Society Honours Industry Excellence at India ITME Technical Awards 2025 - www.lokmattimes.com

 India International Textile Machinery Exhibitions Society (India ITME Society) is a nonprofit apex industry body established in 1980 to support and serve the Textile Engineering Industry through exhibitions, Events, Trade Promotion Services.

-(ADVERTORIAL DISCLAIMER: The above press release has been provided by iMEQ.will not be responsible in any way for the content of the same)
+(ADVERTORIAL DISCLAIMER: The above press release has been provided by VMPL.will not be responsible in any way for the content of the same.)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app